LeonPupier/VisualMouse/README.md

 ```

 You are now ready to use VisualMouse!

+### Informations
+I am working on an executable version of the software.

 ### How to support me ?
 If you want to help me financially to support my projects and my little student life,